MelchizedekShah/Archinstaller/README.md

 A script to install arch linux

-UEFI SERVER setup with and without disk encryption works with both provided filesystems
+UEFI setup with and without disk encryption works
+BIOS setup with and without disk encryption works